Rendering Drupal fields (the right way)

 James Williams

 Once upon a time, we wrote an article about how to render fields on their own in Drupal 7, which was really handy because Drupal 7 wasn't always intuitive.
 It's common to want to display a field outside of the context of its main entity page, like showing author information in a sidebar block or in a panel, but you had to just know which functions to use.
 Drupal 8 came along since then using 'grown up' things like objects and methods, which actually makes the job a little easier.
-So now in Drupal 9 we have this:
+So now for Drupal 9, 10 and beyond we have this:

 The short answer